alexandroid000/cv/NillesCV.md

 Conference Articles
 -------------------

+3. J. A. Defay, **A. Nilles**, and K. Petersen.
+    "Characterization of the Design Space of Collective Braitenberg Vehicles," in the *16th International Symposium on Distributed Autonomous Robotic Systems (DARS)*, 2022.
 3.  **A. Nilles**, S. Ceron, N. Napp, and K. Petersen.
     "Strain-Based Consensus in Soft, Inflatable Robots," in the *IEEE 5th International Conference on Soft Robotics (RoboSoft)*, 2022.